gnebbia/vim_notes/README.md

-`syntax on` - this enables syntax highlighting `filetype plugin` -  indent on "enables indenting depending on the kind of file `set history=200` - stores 200 ex commands instead of 20 which is the default
+`syntax on` - this enables syntax highlighting `filetype plugin` -  indent on "enables indenting depending on the kind of file `set history=200` - stores 200 ex commands instead of 20 which is the default `set textwidth=80` - sets the maximum characters per line at 80, we can format
+                    it by using gq format lines to 'textwidth' length